Chloe Kim: America's 17-year-old snowboarding sensation

 Sochi 2014

-It is testament to Kim's prodigious talent that her extended family will see her compete for the first time at the very highest level.
+It is testament to Kim's prodigious talent that her extended family saw her compete for the first time at the very highest level.

 Incredibly, only age restrictions stopped the young snowboarder participating at the last Winter Games, four years ago in Sochi.
 Team USA coaches estimate that Kim was among the world's top three halfpipe competitors, even then.